This project is featured in a roundup of my 10 best DIY beauty gifts.

 (Don’t use any ingredients you’re allergic to, and always spot test new ingredients to make sure you don’t have a reaction to them.
 Do not use any homemade products without consulting with an appropriate medical professional first.
 If you’re looking for a recipe to sell, make sure you consult with a professional first.
 Read my full disclaimer here.)

 Step 1: First I mixed the Epsom salt, sea salt, and baking soda in a bowl.
 I added the oils and stirred.

 Step 2: Next I added the food coloring.
 A little bit goes a long way.
 Mix well.

 Step 3: I covered my pan with foil and spread the salt mixture evenly over the foil.
 I used two layers of foil and popped it in the over for about 15 minutes at 175.

 Step 4: Every 5 minutes, I took the pan out and gently mixed the salts with a spoon.
 This is why I use two sheets of aluminum foil–one might rip.
 I also used a wooden spoon.

 Step 5: When 15 minutes have passed, I take the pan out of the oven and let the salts cool completely, mixing them as they cool.
 Once they’ve cooled completely, I store in air-tight containers.

 Note: It’s a good idea to let these sit out for a few hours before packaging them, even after they’ve cooled.
 I store my salts in open plastic baggies overnight after they have cooled completely.

 Here’s my sampler lineup…

-If you liked this post, definitely check out my 10 easiest DIY beauty gifts post here!
+If you liked this post, definitely check out my 10 easiest DIY beauty gifts post here and my quick video on how to make rose petal bath salts below!